Why peace talks between Ukraine and Russia are not as simple as Trump makes out

 The stumbling blocks here are numerous.

-In the meantime, Russian forces are creeping forwards in eastern Ukraine.
-Some will question why Mr Putin would stand his troops down when they are advancing, though losses are high.
+In the meantime, Russian forces are creeping forward in eastern Ukraine.
+Some will question why Putin would stand his troops down when they are advancing, though losses are high.

 Security guarantees